thehonker/goos.blog/hugo/content/blog/2023/10/chromebook-kevin.md

 Right?

 It turns out that libreboot had ***just*** merged one of their forks back in.
 A fork that was focused on adding aarch64 support to libreboot.
-I can't find the news post as of this writing, but it had happened like a week before I got the laptop.
+I can't find the news post as of this writing, but it had happened like a week before I got the laptop and started on this adventure.

 It was... shockingly easy to get libreboot built for `gru-kevin`. \
 The board configs were already there.
 I just tweaked a few small things to suit my preferences, typed make, and was given a binary blob to flash.